weleoka/Lab2/host/Create_Test_Environment.md

 apt install -y mysql-server
 ```

-Use the database root user password of "bugs".
+There is a prompt for the MySQL root user's password.
+Enter what you want.
+For these instructions, it will be assumed you entered, "bugs".

-After the above completes, run ./checksetup.pl again.
+After the above completes, try running ./checksetup.pl again.

 If stuck, here is the hint again: